vjekooo/weather/README.md

 # Lovely weather
-Simple weather app made with react and love
+Simple weather app made with React and love